 It's 9.25" from the front of the block at those four pads, to the front of the blower pulley.

-Following Sleeper's suggestion, I'll start another thread on the build. )THumbsUp
+Following Sleeper's suggestion, I'll start another thread on the build. :))THumbsUp

-Im not one to talk shit.......BUT.......
-NACIMIENTO Rainfall Total to Date (in.)
+Rainfall Total to Date (in.)
 8.46

 Total Rain to Date Last Year (in.)
-22.91 Releases (cfs) 385!!!!!!
-Percentage of Capacity 59%!!!
+22.91

 Are we setting the spark plugs up for dyno....or dune buggy?